 Apple did not develop any solution, while Google has created an Android File Transfer app.
 Unfortunately the latter hasn't been updated since 2012 and offered very little options along with a complicated interface.

-You are welcome to have a look at the list of best apps to synchronize Android with Mac that we have created after some testing and research.
+You are welcome to have a look at the list of best apps to synchronize Android with Mac OS X that we have created after some testing and research.

 SyncMate has an outstanding functionality and offers a great range of syncing possibilities as well as non-syncing features.